Jul 1, 2024

-Debt-to-income ratio (or DTI) is an important indicator of your financial health.
-It calculates how much of your monthly income goes toward paying current debt (including mortgage and rent payments).
+Your debt-to-income ratio (DTI) is an important indicator of your financial health.
+It calculates how much of your monthly income goes toward paying current debt (including mortgage or rent payments).

 Lenders may use your DTI to determine their risk in lending to you.
 In other words, your debt-to-income ratio is a measure of your creditworthiness.

-In general, the more you pay to service your existing debt, the less confident lenders will be in your ability to keep up with the payments on any new debt.
+In general, the more you need to spend each month to pay off your existing debt, the less confident lenders will be in your ability to keep up with the payments on any new debt.
 The less debt you have compared to your income, the more likely it is that lenders will trust you to safely manage new debt.

 What is included in a debt-to-income ratio?

-Your debt-to-income ratio compares your monthly bill payments to your gross monthly income.
+Your DTI ratio compares your monthly bill payments to your gross monthly income.
 It accounts for all monthly recurring debt and expenses, such as housing, credit cards, and other loans.

 To estimate your DTI, you can use an online debt-to-income calculator or pencil and paper.

 First, gather your bills.
-You will need to include any of the following payments that apply:
+You should include any of the following payments that apply:

 • Full mortgage payment (including principal, interest, taxes, insurance, and any homeowner association fees) or rent payment